 Vertical heterophoria (VH), a form of binocular vision dysfunction (BVD), can trigger all three symptoms.
-However, this is not known by the majority of practitioners in the medical and vision communities, and VH is rarely considered as a possible etiology for many reasons including:
+However, this is not known by the majority of those in the medical and vision communities, and VH is rarely considered as a possible etiology for many reasons including:

-- The VH/BVD symptom set is expansive and diverse, and the individual symptoms are common to many medical conditions^{11,14-20}(Figure 1) - Traditional BVD symptoms like diplopia and blurred/overlapping images are not present in the majority of these patients^{15,21} - Lack of sensitivity of the current diagnostic tests (associated and dissociated phoria tests) in identifying VH^{11,13,22-26} - Lack of a screening questionnaire that incorporates all of the symptom domains that are associated with VH/BVD
+- The VH/BVD symptom set is expansive and diverse, and the individual symptoms are common to many medical conditions11,14-20(Figure 1) - Traditional BVD symptoms like diplopia and blurred/overlapping images are not present in the majority of these patients - Lack of sensitivity of the current diagnostic tests (associated and dissociated phoria tests) in identifying VH11,13,22-26 - Lack of a screening questionnaire that incorporates all the symptom domains that are associated with VH/BVD neutralizing prismatic lenses for reduction of headache, dizziness and anxiety in patients diagnosed with vertical heterophoria (VH) using our techniques.

 Our investigation into VH/BVD began in 1995 and to date over 8000 patients have been evaluated and treated with our techniques, and anecdotally patients have experienced marked reduction in their headache, dizziness and anxiety symptoms.
-The purpose of this study is to document the efficacy of neutralizing prismatic lenses for reduction of headache, dizziness and anxiety in patients diagnosed with vertical heterophoria (VH) using our techniques.
+The purpose of this study is to document the efficacy of